5 from 16 votes

 Instructions

-• Turn off the heat and transfer to a heat proof dish or glass container.
+• In a small saucepan, mix together water, dashi powder, light soy sauce, mirin, and sugar over high heat until it comes to a boil.
+Turn off the heat and transfer to a heat proof dish or glass container.
 Place in an ice bath until completely cool.
-If eating later, place in the fridge until the sauce is completely cool.
+If making the sauce ahead of time, place it in the fridge until the sauce is completely cool.

 Additional Info